Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 What support will there be for my child’s overall well-being?

 Pebbles Pre-School follows the Safeguarding, Welfare, Learning and Development Requirements of the EYFS framework.
-These policies, as well as all our other policies, are available to view within the setting and on our website.
+These policies, as well as all our other policies, are available to view within the setting and on this website (under Policies).

 We ensure that all staff are aware of the medical conditions of the children and follow all necessary procedures to meet the children’s needs.
 When choosing the key person for a child we consider the experience of the key person as well as how well the child responds to them.

-We work with all professionals as required by individual children and always encourage these professionals to come into the setting to visit the child.
+We work with all professionals as required by individual children and always encourage these professionals to come into the setting, whenever possible, to visit the child.
 Parental permission is always sought before advice/referrals are made.

 How accessible is Pebbles Pre-school?
 Both indoors and out?

-We use visual timetables to support routines and communications.
+We use visual timetables to support routines; reduce anxiety and aid communications.
 Photographs of the preschool toys and resources are used within the setting to help children identify the resources they want to play with.

 How will Pebbles Preschool prepare and support my child to join the preschool and/or transfer to a new setting/school?

-When going to school, the school’s Reception teacher is invited to the setting to see the children and speak to the child’s key person.
+When going to school, the school’s Early Years teacher is invited to the setting to see the children and speak to the child’s key person.
 Your child will make visits to their new school to meet their new teacher.
 We pre-empt and follow these visits with lots of positive discussions about stating school.
-Sharing booklets we have made with the children about their new school.
+Sharing booklets, we have made with the children about their new school.
+If your child is going to attend Bulmer school this will be a very easy step for your child due to the continual contact we have with the school.

 How Pebbles organises its resources to meet the needs of young children with SEND?